hackgnar/sewifi/README.md

     * Masquirade as popular USB wifi device
     * Web configuration console
     * Serve configuration files over a USB filesystem mount
+    * Host application & driver to send/recieve data to the SEWiFi device
 2. Making the hardware for the SEWiFi project more affordable.
     * This is currently a work in progress.
-I am looking at a different board which would bring the price point closer to $50 instead of $200
+I am looking at a different board which would bring the price point under $100 instead of $200
 3. Making the hardware for the SEWiFi project smaller.
     * This is also a work in progress.
 The board mentioned above will reduce the size considerably.
 4. Adding actions triggered by ISD alerts.